 The Regional Landfill is located at 1105 Cedar Road, Nanaimo and the Church Road Transfer Station is located at 860 Church Road.
 Click here for operating hours and rates.

 - Why are there charges to drop off waste?

 Garbage costs money to manage.
 With increasing environmental protection standards and increasing fuel, labor and equipment costs, modern waste management is an expensive business.
 To pay for safe and responsible garbage management there are only two possible revenue sources: taxes or user fees.
 The RDN has chosen to finance the operation of its Solid Waste Disposal facilities with user fees.

-Why are user fees used to fund garbage disposal instead of taxes?
-If we all produce garbage, shouldn't the cost be shared equally amongst our citizens?
+- Why are user fees used to fund garbage disposal instead of taxes?
+If we all produce waste, shouldn't the costs be shared equally amongst our citizens?

 No. Studies and our local experience showthat there is not a strong connection between disposal fees and illegal dumping.
 The most recent information indicates that those dumping illegally are mainly marginalized members of our community and often dump illegally simply because they are unaware of the proper disposal procedures or are unwilling to do the right thing.

-Nothing.
-The 3R's have increased awareness of how the waste we generate impacts our environment but have become primarily associated with recycling.
+The 3Rs have increased awareness of how the waste we generate impacts our environment but have become primarily associated with recycling.
 Greater awareness around reducing and reusing is needed to move beyond recycling.
 Zero Waste is a broader concept that re-emphasizes waste reduction.

-Zero Waste seems to call for cutting back.
-Won't this eliminate jobs and economic prosperity?
+- Will these Zero Waste initiatives eliminate jobs and economic prosperity?

 No. With most changes, economic activity shifts, but is rarely eliminated.
-'Jobs, Not Landfills' is one of the Zero Waste slogans of the Regional District of Kootenay Boundary.
-Our garbage has value; Zero Waste is about recognizing and utilizing that value, creating local jobs instead of landfills.
+Our garbage has value; Zero Waste is about ReThinking Waste, recognizing and utilizing that value and creating local jobs instead of landfills.